|We are an Affiliate!|

 My issue with this method is the image, while having a white border, will still be cropped in your Instagram grid to conform to a square format.

-This is the best app for creating Instagram white borders in my experience.
+This is the best free app for creating Instagram white borders in my experience.

 And if I’m taking a picture from my phone, then instead of taking the photo back to Photoshop to manually create white borders, I’ll use this app.